Tiramisu means “pick me up” in Italian, referring to the two caffeine ingredients espresso and cocoa.

 1 1/2PintSmall Curd Cottage Cheese

-Mix first 7 ingredients and simmer 2-3 hours.
+Mix first 7 ingredients and simmer 2 to 3 hours.
 Add water or stock to desired consistency.

 Cook lasagne according to directions on box.
 Drain and rinse lasagne in cold water.